-Miranda Lambert Flaunts Curves In Short Denim Skirt and Cowboy Boots
+Miranda Lambert Flaunts Curves In Short Denim Skirt And Cowboy Boots

 According to The Daily Mail, Miranda Lambert and Brendan McLoughlin were photographed by the paparazzi in New York City on Thursday as they strolled the streets walking hand-in-hand and looking happy.

 The couple had smiles plastered on their faces as they showed off their individual styles.
 Miranda wore a short denim skirt that flaunted her long, lean legs.
-She added a see-through t-shirt with a photo of singing icon Janis Joplin on the front, and tied the shirt at her waist to show a hint of her flat tummy.
+She added a see-through T-shirt with a photo of singing icon Janis Joplin on the front, and tied the shirt at her waist to show a hint of her flat tummy.

-The country music star also wore a pair of black cowboy boots and accessorized her look with an oversize brown handbag, a watch on her wrist, large blue hoop earrings, and a pink bandanna tied around her long, blonde hair, which she had pulled back into a ponytail.
+The country music star also wore a pair of black cowboy boots and accessorized her look with an oversized brown handbag, a watch on her wrist, large blue hoop earrings, and a pink bandanna tied around her long, blond hair, which she had pulled back into a ponytail.

 Lambert also donned a full face of makeup for the outing, which included darkened eyebrows, thick lashes, pink blush on her cheeks, and a bright pink color on her lips.